 The vessel is U.S. Coast Guard-inspected and holds a certificate for up to 22 passengers and two crew.
-The Coast Guard inspects the vessel annually.
+The Coast Guard inspects the vessel at least annually.

 She has all the required safety apparatus, plus additional equipment including: 30 life jackets, a 25-person Inflatable Buoyant Apparatus (life raft), two marine radios with Digital Selective Calling(DSC) for the Global Maritime Distress Safety System, two radars, EPIRB, three chart plotter GPS units, an Automatic Identification System (AIS), 10,000 gallon-per-hour pump capacity and more.

 The bottom line is that we have made every effort to make the vessel as safe as possible through equipment, planned maintenance, and crew training.
 The Captain is a U.S. Coast Guard-licensed Master Captain.
 The crew is enrolled in a random drug testing program.
 No drugs are allowed on the vessel.

 Are children required to wear PFD life vests while on board?

 Children are not required to wear PFD lifejackets while aboard Plan Sea since she is an inspected vessel (like the ferry).
 We are required to carry child PFDs on board.
 You are welcome to bring your own or use ours and put them on your children should you so choose.

 There are a few things that you may want to bring to make yourself as comfortable as possible on the luxury passenger vessel.
 Once you are away from the dock, there is no going back if you happen to forget something important.
 Use this handy checklist to make sure you don’t forget anything: